 recreational programs, virtual field trips, workshops and services both remotely and in person for children, youth, individuals and families at 36 facilities, including community centers and pools.

 Visit www.boston.gov/departments/boston-centers-youth-families for more information and registration.

-Visit urbanitydance.org for more information and Zoom registration.
+Visit urbanitydance.org for more information, including the class schedules, and Zoom registration.

 IBA - Inquilinos Boricuas en Acción - will host a social hour from 1:30 to 2:30 p.m. on Fridays via Zoom to spend quality time with their neighbors.
 Virtual Bilingual Bingo will be held from 1:30 to 2 p.m.

 Go to www.ibaboston.org/events/social-fridays for more information and Zoom registration.

 Go anytime, anywhere with an all-access pass to health and fitness from the YMCA of Greater Boston which includes access to all YMCAs across the Commonwealth.

 Get the full YMCA GO experience for free.